-The Black Canyon Trail is a 62 mile trail that stretches through the foothills of the Bradshaw Mountains from the Carefree Highway at the southern terminus to the Black Hills at the north end.
+The Black Canyon Trail is a 62-mile trail that stretches through the Bradshaw Mountains' foothills from the Carefree Highway at the southern terminus to the Black Hills at the north end.
 Currently, as of October 2008, only the southern half of the trail is completed, and only one of the trailheads is complete with facilities and a parking lot, although 4 of the trailheads are currently signed and accessible.
-The trail is open to hikers, bikers and equestrians- no motorized vehicles allowed.
-In this description I will detail the section from the Table Mesa Road Trailhead, north, to the Little Pan Loop.
-This is the northern-most section of trail that is currently completed.
+The trail is open to hikers, bikers, and equestrians- no motorized vehicles are allowed.
+This description will detail the section from the Table Mesa Road Trailhead, north, to the Little Pan Loop.
+This is the northern-most section of the trail that is currently completed.

-, the trail takes off in a northwestern direction on a small, single track path.
-This is nice because nothing wider than a horse can fit on it, so none of the plethora of off-road vehicles that frequent the area can use the trail.
-Very soon you will reach the first signed trail junction.
-If you bear left you will cross Table Mesa Road and make your way to the Boy Scout Loop, eventually reaching the Emery Henderson Trailhead.
-If you turn right you will head towards the Little Pan Loop, which I will describe here.
+From the parking area, the trail takes off in a northwestern direction on a small, single-track path.
+This is nice because nothing wider than a horse can fit on it, so none of the plethoras of off-road vehicles that frequent the area can use the trail.
+Very soon, you will reach the first signed trail junction.
+If you bear left, you will cross Table Mesa Road and make your way to the Boy Scout Loop, eventually reaching the Emery Henderson Trailhead.
+If you turn right, you will head towards the Little Pan Loop, which I will describe here.

 All in all, this was a great lasso-loop hike.
 The elevation gain wasn't too much, but there were plenty of ups and downs and a moderate distance that made the hike well worth it.
 The biggest problem was the incessant sound of target shooting that didn't cease until it got dark, but my mp3 player and headphones were more than sufficient to drown that out.
 I passed two people on horses and one mountain biker the entire time.
 There are NO reliable water sources along this trail.
 The Agua Fria may be a river, but it's an Arizona river, and it's usually bone-dry.
 This trip was no exception.

-On the drive in I encountered enough gigantic, gas-guzzling 4x4 trucks hauling ATVs to last me a lifetime.
-I felt very out of place in my little Tacoma and I swear I got at least a few "looks" (in high school they called it "mad-dogging").
+I encountered enough gigantic, gas-guzzling 4x4 trucks hauling ATVs to last me a lifetime on the drive in.
+I felt very out of place in my little Tacoma, and I swear I got at least a few "looks" (in high school, they called it "mad-dogging").
 This is certainly off-roading, ATV, target shooting, and RV territory.
-Don't expect much peace and quite unless you go on a weekday.
-I went on a 75 degree Sunday afternoon, and didn't finish until it was dark.
+Don't expect much peace and quiet unless you go on a weekday.
+I went on a 75 degree Sunday afternoon and didn't finish until it was dark.
 Enjoy!